-There has been quite a lot of buzz on the various harmonica forums about Hohner's newest ten hole diatonic since its debut at NAMM earlier this year, with it being frequently described as a sort of souped up Special 20.
+There has been quite a lot of buzz on the various harmonica forums about Hohner's newest ten hole diatonic since its debut at NAMM in 2014, with it being frequently described as a sort of souped up Special 20.
 However, although the Rocket certainly has some features in common with the S20, there are also quite a few significant differences.

 The first thing you will notice upon taking it out of its semi-hardshell zippered case is how extremely comfortable it is to handle.
 Both the comb and the covers are very ergonomically designed, with absolutely no sharp edges or corners anywhere.
 The covers are stainless steel and, in contrast to the closed in covers of the Special 20, they are wide open at the rear of the instrument and have large vents at the ends of each covers, like the Marine Band.
 The comb is grey ABS and the reed chambers are slightly wider than those on the S20, tapering to even wider holes in the mouthpiece, with narrower dividers between them.
 The reedplates appear to be identical with those used in the Special 20 and are attached with eight Phillips head screws.